 When you go into a hypnotic trance you slip into a relaxed, peaceful state of mind.
 Your attention is directed inwards and you become much less aware of what’s happening around you.
-Crucially for therapeutic hypnosis, your habitual patterns of thought are subdued, freeing you up to think more freely and creatively.
+Worries and fears are subdued, freeing you up to think more freely and creatively.
 Most people describe it as a relaxing and liberating experience.

 Will I lose control?

 Hypnosis is often misunderstood.
 Thanks to flamboyant stage shows people may have the misconception that a hypnotist can control you, but what happens on stage is more like a magic trick.
 If mind control was really possible then we’d all be James Bond and work for MI6.
 The hypnotic state is a relaxed state in which you remain in control of your actions and can’t be made to do anything against your will.

 The mere experience of being hypnotised does not guarantee success.
 A clinical hypnotherapist is a facilitator.
 They can guide you into a state of mind in which you are better able to make changes and then it’s you who decides what to do.

 Can anyone be hypnotised?

 It’s true that some people fall into a trance more readily than others, but with a bit of practice most people are able to get better at it.